#AgilePrinciples

 How to track your goals: Proven methods and tools for success

-In today's fast-paced world, efficiently setting and tracking goals can be the key to success.
-Dr. Gail Matthews of the Dominican University of California found that people who track their goals in writing are much more likely to achieve them than those who keep them
+Goal tracking is not a motivational practice — it is an information practice.
+Dr. Gail Matthews of Dominican University of California found that people who write down their goals and track them in writing are significantly more likely to achieve them than those who keep them only

 img 0